Max-le/CS50_Predictor/README.md

 #### Technical aspects :
 I didn't change much the file organization of this project from CS50 Finance :
 - app.py is the "main" code : it is executed when running `flask run`.
 It contains all the routes and thus handles HTTP requests.
 - HTML Pages are in /templates folder.
+CSS and favicon.ico are in /static folder.
 - helpers.py holds functions that I wanted to externalize from app.py and functions already written by CS50 ( like the meme apology ).
 - I created helpers_test.py to test several important functions. ( unittest library )
--
+- I published a diagram that I used as a blueprint for the architecture of the code.
+[Check it out if you want](https://www.draw.io/?lightbox=1&highlight=0000ff&nav=1&title=Predictor%20Architecture.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1dYA1t9bzluw2TpN6wMd3xZD8H4PFihyt%26export%3Ddownload).

 ### Features